anchat1990/gitpitch/PITCHME.md

 - Now less scared of git (I think...) |

 Note:
 Gerrit has a single commit CR model.
-You can have only one commit associated with a CR.
-This forced me to learn how to rebase as i couldnt put merge commits into my PR !open gerrit!
+Dan said i cant have merge commits in my CRs , so i need to reluctantly learn rebase.
+!open gerrit!
 In order to understand rebase I needed to understand how git works under the hood.
 So...

 ---